KidPudel/Iggy-s-Vault/gamedev/roblox/Script types and explorer.md

 ### `ModuleScript` (Reusable Code Libraries)

-A `ModuleScript` is fundamentally different. **It does not run on its own.** Instead, it acts as a library of functions and data that can be loaded and used by other scripts.
+A `ModuleScript` is a module, which means **It does not run on its own.** Instead, it acts as a library of functions and data that can be loaded and used by other scripts.
 It's the Roblox equivalent of a class, a singleton, or a module in other languages.

 *   **Execution Context**: *Inherited*.
 A `ModuleScript` runs in the context of the script that `require()`s it.
     *   If a server `Script` requires it, the module code runs on the **server**.